 I was helping out a nephew and took over this high school geometry classes for a day.
-We were talking about the platonic solids and I had them making very large models with plastic tetrahedrons and octahedrons.
+We were talking about the platonic solids and I had them making very large models with clear plastic tetrahedrons and octahedrons (that I personally manufactured from my own molds).
 At one point, we made a pseudo-dodecahedron of twelve pentagonal clusters of five tetrahedrons.
-Of course, it was a bit sloppy, but I was delighted to find so many odd tetrahedrons and an icosahedron (of twelve tetrahedrons) in the center.
+Of course, it was a bit sloppy, but I was delighted to find so many odd tetrahedrons and an icosahedrons (of twelve tetrahedrons) in the center.

 Why haven’t we seen that chart anywhere?
 Is it meaningful?
 Can geometries be consistently and meaningfully extended throughout it all?